 All students particpating in Room Draw will be entered into a computer program that will randonly generate a unique number for each student.

 Room Draw Night

-    Students will line up based upon their room draw number starting with the lowest number (1), as directed by REHS staff.
-About 10 students at a time will be called in to choose their rooms.
+Room draw will occur over the course of three nights.
+Each night students will line up based upon their room draw number starting with the lowest number (1).
+Students will be called in grouops of 10 to the selection room, where they will pick the room of their choosing.
 Roommates will all select the room at the same time (NOTE: Unless you are selecting a single, you must have roommate(s) with you to fill the double or triple you select).
-Each student will have 3 minutes to pick their room, to keep the line moving.
-There will be floor plans outside that will be updated as rooms are chosen.
-Once you have selected a room and turned in your completed License Agreement Form, you are free to leave room draw.
+In an effort to keep the process moving efficiently, students will have only 2 minutes to pick their room.
+Floor plans will be in the courtyard and will be updated in real time.
+Once you have selected a room and turned in your room draw card, you are free to leave room draw.